TadeoRiganti/personal-website/README.md

 #### A) Mobile first

-- Absolute responsive.
-- Variable fonts; local hosted to increase performance.

 #### B) Accesibilty

-1. Screen reader (Good descriptions for alt text, strength and emphasis tags, etc).
+1.
+      a.
+Keyboard navigation; focus elements in a logic way; first by DOM order.
+If not possible (for UX reasons, such as ([Table of contents ubication](https://www.nngroup.com/articles/table-of-contents/)), [usage of 'tabindex'] (https://accessibility.huit.harvard.edu/technique-focus-order-and-tabindex)).

+      b.
+Add a "Skip to content" at the very start of every webpage.

+2. Screen reader:

+      a.
+Heavy usage of ARIA attributes.

+      b.
+Follow good practices for alt text.

+      c.
+Adecuate use of strength and emphasis tags (instead of 'b' and 'i'), etc.
-2. Contrast Themes (Outline color of the focus state rather Transparent than 0 px).
+3. Contrast Theme (Outline color of the focus state rather Transparent than 0 px).
-3. Color blind themes (/ preferences if possible).
+4. [Contrast theme](https://blog.hubspot.es/) (configurated by browser preferences if possible).
-4. Preference reduced motion.
+5. Add CSS rules to include a Fallback Preference-reduced-motion.

 #### C) Keyboard Navigation

-- Focus state visible when an element is selected.
+- Focus state visible when an element is selected ([but make it invisible for mouse](https://www.youtube.com/watch?v=j68WvpUX41c)).

 #### D) Light-weight site

-~~Aiming for a 512 kb / 1MB site.~~ Fast

 #### E) SEO

-_Furthermore research is needed._
+- Main content after header.

 - Human search: https://humanstxt.org/
 - Robot search: https://www.robotstxt.org/